How Much Does

 After everything has been cleared we’ll force clean water through your pipes to remove all traces of contaminated liquid from your system, before properly disposing of the waste.

 If your boiler is under 15 years old, power flushing is the most effective way to keep it running at its full capacity and should help prolong its lifespan.
-Without them, regular repairs are highly likely, and you may need to replace your central heating system sooner than necessary.
+Without it, regular repairs are highly likely, and you may need to replace your central heating system sooner than necessary.
 So, when you consider these costs, compared to the cost of a power flush, it’s more than worth it.

 However, a power flush won't solve issues with pressure loss or faulty parts – so it may be worth looking into other repair options or replacing your boiler altogether.